Alternative Teacher Certification Programs

 - Praxis I scores

-- The application process is available for candidates in December or January.
-The screening interviews are held in April and selected candidates will be notified by the beginning of May.
+- The application process is available for candidates beginning in October.
+The screening interviews are held in March and selected candidates will be notified by the middle of May.

 Application packages can be sent to Maureen Gerrity, Division of Special Education, Anne Arundel County Public Schools, 2644 Riva Road, Annapolis, MD 21401.
-For more information please contact Debbie Montgomery at 410-721-8339.
+For more information, please contact Maureen Gerrity at 410-222-5481.

 Maureen Gerrity, RTC Manager, Anne Arundel County Public Schools, 410-222-5481/ firstname.lastname@example.org